danielsaidi/EmojiKit/Sources/EmojiKit/EmojiKit.docc/Articles/Emojis-Article.md

 ```

 > Note: Skin tone support for emojis with multiple skin tone components are currently not supported, such as two persons kissing.

-The ``Emoji`` type has a lot more capabilities, such as support for <doc:Localization-Article> and <doc:SkinTones-Article>, which are described in separate articles.